Frequently Asked Questions

 Some people feel that choosing Hospice means giving up hope.
 Is this true?

 No. Everyone needs hope.
-Hospice assists the patient and family as they come to terms with their own vision of hope and its' role in their lives.
+Niagara Hospice assists the patient and family as they come to terms with their own vision of hope and its' role in their lives.
 Receiving Niagara Hospice services means that cure-oriented treatments are no longer effective.
 The patient's comfort, dignity and choices come first.
 As they set goals for themselves, the Niagara Hospice team helps them achieve their personalized goals.
 Choosing Hospice isn't giving up hope - it's getting help!

 How can someone volunteer with Hospice?